ElViS – Electronic Vigilance System

 Electronic Vigilance Reporting Portal

-Since the start of October 2014, healthcare professionals and pharmaceutical companies have been able to report suspected adverse drug reactions directly via the Internet.
+Pharmaceutical companies and healthcare professionals (HCP) can report suspected adverse drug reactions directly via the Internet.

 ElViS can also be used to send case-related documents such as laboratory or hospital discharge reports.
 Once their report has been sent, users can save it and the acknowledgement of receipt on their computer’s hard drive for their own records.
 Data protection and security satisfy the most stringent requirements.